patricklafrance/wmf-host/README.md

 ## Why module federation vs other MF solutions?

 - Available out of the box with Webpack, no custom code to write
-- Shared dependencies management handled at bundler level
+- Shared dependencies management handled at the bundler level
-- Works with next.js
+- Works with Next.js